cloudeight/style-guidelines/databases/README.md

 ## Character Encoding
-This section is not necessarily for the general public to follow unless you wish to, this is more of a reference for [cloudeight](https://github.com/cloudeight) in-house projects.
-Here at [cloudeight](https://github.com/cloudeight) we predominantly use the following character encoding:
+This section is not necessarily for the general public to follow unless you wish to, this is more of a reference for in-house projects.
+I predominantly use the following character encoding:

 - Character Set: `utf8mb4`
 - Collation: `utf8mb4_unicode_ci`